Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 This is how I faced the most complete technical defeat of my existence.
 Through this utter annihilation emerged my present fear of floating point.

-After half a decade I decided it was time for a rematch, time to face my dragons
+After half a decade I decided it was time for a rematch, time to face my dragons!

 But this time, I would not simply aim for a surface level understanding, this time I would aim to deeply grasp the floating point representation.